 There is a myth that brand architecture can only benefit large companies.
 When you have a vision for where your company is going, no matter your size, part of that vision should be brand architecture.

 - Brand architecture is always external facing, not legal or organizational.
-What would make the most sense for your customers? #Research
+What would make the most sense to your customers? #Research can help you answer this objectively.

 - The bottom line is clarity and messaging.
-If you don’t have clarity of your architecture, people will not understand what your unique value proposition is.
+If you don’t have clarity in your architecture, people will have a harder time understanding what your unique value proposition is.

 - Keep it simple.
 Stick with one brand architecture, but use two structures MAX per company.
 Conduct an extensive amount of research to fully understand company offerings and strategy when choosing an architecture.